abdoudiaw/Efficient-Sampling/README.md

 # Efficient learning
 The repository shows an Efficient learning method using critical points of a response surface.

-To run the script in TableI and TableII you need to install mystic and its requirements:  https://github.com/uqfoundation/mystic
+To run the scripts in TableI and TableII.
+First you need to install mystic and its requirements:  https://github.com/uqfoundation/mystic

 # mystic
 highly-constrained non-convex optimization and uncertainty quantification